RosettaHS/OrionAPI/docs/Type Reference/OChar.md

 	myMultiByte=myChar; /* Could also do myChar.get.asMultiByte */
 }
 ```
-Note that this does not copy the contents of the OChar, merely changes the pointer.
+Note that this does not copy the contents of the OChar, it only merely changes the pointer `myMultiByte`.

 ### OString Integration
 OChar is fairly useless on its own, the previous examples could all be done with character arrays and manual examination.